ICT-ANS/StarLight.github.io/docs/Manually Export (2D-Conv).md

 ---
 layout: default
-title: Manually Export
+title: Manually Export (2D-Conv)
 nav_order: 4
 ---

-# Manually export your pruned network
+# Manually export your network by pruning 2D-Conv
 {: .no_toc }

 ## Table of contents